Lori Ballen, the owner of this website, benefits from purchases made through her affiliate links.

 Electric companies are usually very busy, meaning they may not get a meter correctly at the time of transfer unless the homeowner specifically requests a reading.

-To ensure that one’s final bill does not include some 2 weeks of the new occupant’s bill, it is important to arrange one last meter reading before leaving and keep a record of that reading.
+To ensure that one’s final bill does not include some 2 weeks of the new occupant’s bill, it is important to arrange one last meter reading before leaving and record that reading.

 When Do You Set Up Utilities When Buying A House?